NirViaje/DeepLearningRobotics/NeuronTalk.md

-h#On the New Era of Computing
+#On the New Era of Computing

 ##Agenda